pspoerri/Donkey2/README.md

 Donkey²
 =======

-An XYZ Data viewer that allows the Visualization of XYZ data.
-The code was written for my bachelor thesis.
+An XYZ Data viewer optimized for visualization of galaxy data stored in the XYZ data format.

 Why Donkey²?
 Because it was my second attempt.